-- RULE 56.1.
-Amendments and committee substitutes adopted by the House to House bills originating in the Senate.-(a) Whenever the has amendment or a committee substitute for a bill originating in the Senate, and has returned the bill to the Senate for concurrence in that amendment or committee substitute, the Senate may not concur in that amendment or committee substitute until the next legislative day following the day on which the Senate receives that measure. - The Chairman of the Rules and Operations Committee of the Senate may, or upon motion supported by a majority of the Senate present and voting shall refer the bill to an appropriate committee for consideration of the amendment or committee substitute. - The Presiding Officer shall, in placing the bill on the calendar, rule whether the amendment or committee substitute is a material amendment under Article II, Section 23, of the State's Constitution.
-If the measure is referred to committee, the committee shall: - (1) Report the bill with the recommendation either that the Senate concur or that the Senate do not concur; and - (2) Advise the Presiding Officer as to whether or not the amendment or committee substitute is a material amendment under Article II, Section 23. of the State's Constitution. - If the amendment or committee substitute for a bill is not a material (d) amendment, the question before the Senate shall be concurrence.
-In the event there is more than one House amendment, the question shall be concurrence in all the House amendments and the question may not be divided, notwithstanding Rule 28. question which shall be put before the Senate by the Presiding Officer shall be: "Does the Senate concur in the House amendments (committee substitute) to S.B. ?". - If the amendment or committee substitute for a bill is a material amendment, the receiving of that bill on messages shall constitute first reading and the question before the Senate shall be concurrence on second reading.
-If the motion is passed, the question then shall be concurrence on third reading on the next legislative day. - (f) No committee substitute adopted by the House to a bill originating in the Senate may be amended by the Senate. - RULE 57.
-Conference committee.-Whenever the Senate fails to concur in amendments or committee substitutes put by the House to a bill originating in the Senate, or whenever the House of Representatives fails to concur in amendments or committee substitutes put by the Senate to a bill originating in the House, a conference committee shall be appointed by the President Pro Tempore of the Senate or in his absence the Deputy President Pro Tempore, upon motion, and the bill under consideration shall thereupon go to and be considered by the joint conferees on the part of the Senate and House of Representatives.
-Senate conferees shall include the primary sponsor and the chairman of each committee which considered the bill.
-In considering matters in difference between the Senate and House committed to the conferees, only such matters as are in difference between the two houses shall be considered by the conferees, and the conference report shall deal only with such matters.
-In conference committee, the Senate's position shall be determined by a majority of the Senate conferees. conference report shall not be amended.
+RULE 56.1.
+Amendments and committee substitutes adopted by the House to bills originating in the Senate. - (a) Whenever the House has adopted an amendment or a committee substitute for a bill originating in the Senate, and has returned the bill to the Senate for concurrence in that amendment or committee substitute, the Senate may not concur in that amendment or committee substitute until the next legislative day following the day on which the Senate receives that measure.

+- (b) The Chair of the Committee on Rules and Operations of the Senate, (or in that Chair's absence the President Pro Tempore) may, or upon motion supported by a majority of the Senate present and voting shall, refer the bill to an appropriate committee for consideration of the amendment or committee substitute. - (c) The Presiding Officer shall, in placing the bill on the calendar, rule whether the amendment or committee substitute is a material amendment under Article II, Section 23, of the State's Constitution.
+If the measure is referred to committee, the committee shall: - (1) Report the bill with the recommendation either that the Senate do concur or that the Senate do not concur; and - (2) Advise the Presiding Officer as to whether or not the amendment or committee substitute is a material amendment under Article II, Section 23, of the State's Constitution. - (d) If the amendment or committee substitute for a bill is not a material amendment, the question before the Senate shall be concurrence.
+In the event there is more than one House amendment, the question shall be concurrence in all the House amendments, and the question may not be divided, notwithstanding Rule 28.
+The question which shall be put before the Senate by the Presiding Officer shall be: "Does the Senate concur in the House amendments (committee substitute) to S.B. ?".

+- (e) If the amendment or committee substitute for a bill is a material amendment, the receiving of that bill on messages shall constitute first reading, and the question before the Senate shall be concurrence on second reading.
+If the motion is passed, the question then shall be concurrence on third reading on the next legislative day. - (f) No committee substitute adopted by the House to a bill originating in the Senate may be amended by the Senate.

+RULE 57.
+Conference committee. - The President Pro Tempore of the Senate, or in the President Pro Tempore's absence, the Deputy President Pro Tempore, upon motion, shall appoint a conference committee when the Senate fails to concur in amendments or committee substitutes put by the House to a bill originating in the Senate, or when the House of Representatives fails to concur in amendments or committee substitutes put by the Senate to a bill originating in the House.
+Senate conferees shall include the primary sponsor of the bill.
+In considering the bill committed to the conferees, only such matters as are germane to the bill shall be considered by the conferees, and the conference report shall deal only with such matters.
+The matters referred to the conference committee by the conference committee chairs shall go to and be considered by the conference appointed by the Senate and the House of Representatives.
+While the bill is in conference committee, the Senate's position shall be determined by a majority of the Senate conferees.
+Upon agreement by the Senate and House of Representatives, a conference report shall be drafted reflecting the matters considered and agreed upon by the conferees.
+The conference report shall not be amended.